awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-create-logging-role-policy.md

 }
 ```

-**Trust policy to log only AWS IoT Core for LoRaWAN activity**
+**Trust policy to log only AWS IoT Wireless activity**
-The following shows the trust policy for logging only AWS IoT Core for LoRaWAN activity\.
+The following shows the trust policy for logging only AWS IoT Wireless activity\.

 ```
 {